by Rick K. for webBikeWorld.com

 But, our sport provides an ideal environment to evaluate the benefits that this product has to offer.

 Motorcycle riders need protection from the extreme temperatures which can be experienced during a riding season or even a single ride.

-I don't profess to understand the technology behind phase change materials, but it's my understanding that the technology was first developed for NASA to keep astronauts comfortable in the temperature extremes found in outer space.
+But like Tang and Teflon, it's my understanding that the technology was first developed for NASA to keep astronauts comfortable in the temperature extremes found in outer space.

 Excess heat generated by the body is absorbed into the Outlast fabric, and stored heat is released back to the body as needed.

 Outlast Technologies owns the Outlast brand name for these temperature regulating textiles, so-called because they interact with our skin temperature to act as a buffer against temperature change.

 There's a whole lot more technology involved in manufacturing the Outlast fabric, and there are various tests to determine the degree of efficacy of the product.

 I feel certain that one of these days we'll need only a single thin and lightweight outfit that keeps us cool in the summer and warm in the winter.
 I consider Outlast to be a step in that direction.